 It is important that the hospital staff and the mums on the hospital wards know that a Hospital Peer Supporter is not a breastfeeding expert.

 A Hospital Peer Supporter is not a ‘problem solver’, but a source of caring support and an empathetic listener.

 If you would like to find out more about the role and if it’s suitable for you, please get in touch.

-We can invite you to attend a supervision / information session, to meet current volunteers and learn a little more.
+We can invite you to attend a supervision to meet current volunteers and learn more about the role.

-If you would like to apply for the next training course, please download the application form:
+If you would like to apply for the next training course, please complete the online application form.